william-masdon-oracle/ai-gpu-solutions/dcgm_gpu_monitoring/dcgm/dcgm.md

     </copy>
     ```

-test.
-Create a Systemd Service for Docker Compose:
+5. Create a Systemd Service for Docker Compose:

 * Create the service daemon unit file: